wifiknight45/wifiknight45/README.md

 **Entry-Level Python Developer | Aspiring Cybersecurity Professional**

 Welcome to my GitHub profile!
-I'm a passionate Python programmer with a passion for cybersecurity, actively building skills to transition into the cybersecurity field.
+I'm a  lifelong student + Python programmer with a passion for cybersecurity, actively building skills to transition into the cybersecurity field.
 I believe that strong programming fundamentals are essential for effective security work, and I'm leveraging my Python expertise to solve real-world security challenges.

 ## Career Objective